arthuredelstein/gaia_openpgp/README.md

 ### Decryption and authentication

-When the user has received an encrypted message it will be decorated with a "Lock" icon to indicate that the message is encrypted.
+When the User has received an encrypted message it will be decorated with a "Lock" icon to indicate that the message is encrypted.
 If the user chooses to open that message for reading, then a password prompt should appear, indicating the private key required for decryption.
-If the user enters the correct password, then the message should be decrypted if possible, or a Warning indicating decryption failure should be displayed to the user.
+If the User enters the correct password, then the message should be decrypted if possible, or a Warning indicating decryption failure should be displayed to the user.
+Email messages that were received encrypted should be locally cached in ciphertext only, for better security.

 By default, any decrypted messages encoded in HTML should NOT display images or otherwise cause the phone to connect to the web to retrieve further resources.
 Prevention of automated resource retrieval will help to prevent timing attacks.

 Signed messages (either cleartext or decrypted) should be automatically verified whenever possible.
 The Email app will search the contacts for the appropriate public key, and authenticate the message.
-If the message is correctly authenticated, a green "Check mark" icon should appear next to the sender's name and/or email address (in the "To" field).
-If authentication fails then a red "X" icon should appear instead, and the user should be prompted with a Warning, saying "Message Authentication Failed -- this email message may be have been altered or faked by a third party."
+If the message is correctly authenticated, a green "Check mark" icon should appear next to the Sender's name and/or email address (in the "To" field).
+If authentication fails then a red "X" icon should appear instead, and the User should be prompted with a Warning, saying "Message Authentication Failed -- this email message may be have been altered or faked by a third party."

+### Password policies

+When the Mail app is entered, if the User requests the decryption of an incoming or cached message, a password prompt should appear.
+To avoid prompting the user too often, the entered password should remain in memory to allow promptless decryption of a certain number of messages (say, 20) or until the Mail app has exited.
+Then the password should be erased from memory and the user re-prompted for the password to decrypt the next message.